isomerpages/nhg-jsmc/_programs/Track Speakers/Track 4.md

 </div>
 </details>
 <details class="isomer-details">
-<summary>Track 4D2: Stronger Together: Inclusive Culture as the Heartbeat of Nursing</summary>
+<summary>Track 4D2: Stronger Together - Inclusive Culture as the Heartbeat of Nursing</summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>In today’s dynamic healthcare environment, inclusivity is no longer an
 option- it is the foundation that strengthens nursing practice and patient